peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 \includegraphics[width=8cm]{img/performance_accuracy_plot.pdf}
 \caption{
 \textbf{Shortwave intermittency performance vs. accuracy.}
-Total model run time and mean heating rate error (\textbf{solid line}) of 30-min and 1-h shortwave intermittency runs, relative to no shortwave intermittency.
+Total model run time and mean absolute heating rate error (\textbf{solid line}) of 30-min and 1-h shortwave intermittency runs, relative to no shortwave intermittency.
+Shown is the 90-\% upper bound of the absolute heating rate error across domain sample points and time steps (\textbf{dashed line}).
-Heating rate error is calculated as a weighted mean of absolute heating rate error, weighted vertically by pressure thickness of layers.
-Shown is the 95-\% upper bound of the weighted mean across domain sample points and time steps (\textbf{dashed line}).
+Heating rate error is weighted by pressure thickness of layers.
 Run time was measured as CPU time in a benchmark (exclusive) mode on 8 CPUs of NEC SX-9 (100 GFLOP per CPU).
 \label{fig:shortwave-intermittency-performance-accuracy}